asmpro7/metagroup/README.md

 # metagroup

-An R package to create and explore Meaningful Grouping of Studies in Meta-Analysis.
+Meaningful Grouping of Studies in Meta-Analysis

 ---